-Doing things too fast, too quickly and too soon after surgery can complicate your recovery process and leaves you with more injury.
-Just follow do’s and don’ts as suggested by the doctor.
+Doing too fast, too quickly, and too soon after surgery can complicate your recovery process and leave you with more injury.
+Just follow the do’s and don’ts as suggested by the doctor.
 Refrain from involving in strenuous activities to avoid setbacks and for proper healing.

 3. Less Fluid Intake And Failing To Have Enough Food

 Proper fluid intake can enhance your recovery process.
-But, less water intake can halt cellular migration, decreases blood oxygenation level thereby delaying the wound-healing process.
+But, less water intake can halt cellular migration and decrease blood oxygenation, thereby delaying the wound-healing process.

-The intake of nutritious food is the key element required for post-surgery recovery.
+The intake of nutritious food is the crucial element required for post-surgery recovery.
 Eating foods rich in protein, vitamins, and minerals help to speed up the wound-healing process after surgery.

-Before you start consuming solid foods after surgery, speak to your doctor about the foods that need to be incorporated in your diet to repair damaged tissues, to fight infection, to synthesize collagen for scar formation, to reduce inflammation and to avoid constipation.
+Before you start consuming solid foods after surgery, speak to your doctor about the foods that need to be incorporated into your diet to repair damaged tissues, fight infection, synthesize collagen for scar formation, reduce inflammation, and avoid constipation.

 4. Missing Physical Therapy Or Rehab

-Heading for physical therapy or rehabilitation is a key for a speedy recovery after surgery.
+Heading for physical therapy or rehabilitation is vital for a speedy recovery after surgery.
 Physical therapy helps to regain strength and stability.
-So, never skip your physical therapy session if your doctor recommended doing the same.
+So, never skip your physical therapy session if your doctor recommends doing the same.

 5. Resuming Driving Before You’re Ready